-The 1st and 3rd could easily be mistaken as the same but there are certain nuances that are not easily noticed.
-The basics of each style of Jollof follow similar principles but usually takes a different turn in the cooking process.
+The 1st and 3rd are similar but there are certain nuances that are not initially obvious.
+The basics of each style of Jollof follow similar principles but usually take a different turn in the cooking process.

 Here is a brief outline of some essential ingredients that can make or break any Jollof rice recipe.
 Followed by some extras that can level up any Jollof from basic to exceptional.

 - Fresh Tomatoes: It’s in the simple definition of the dish.
 ‘Rice cooked in tomato sauce.
 The first win for a good Jollof recipe is a good sauce base.
 Simply put, fresh ripe tomatoes will do the trick.
 However, canned tomatoes can also make some magic.